Morgan Plus 8: Engines

 The original Plus 8 engines were Rover V8s that became available when fitted to the P5B saloon.
 Morgan was actually the first of a succession of sports car makers – including the likes of TVR and Marcos – to use the engine.

 The prototype Plus 8 (identifiable by two small bonnet bulges near the centre bonnet hinge) used a Buick 215 V8 engine but the production Plus 8 was launched in 1968 using Rover's production engine, a re-engineered version of the Buick 215 motor (renamed the 3.5 L by Rover) with a compression of 10.5:1 originally fuelled by two SU HS6 carburettors.
 The high 10.5:1 CR was only usable because 5* (101 octane) petrol was then still available.
 By 1973, the Rover 3500 saloon was available with a manual 4 speed gearbox and this engine/gearbox configuration was adopted by Morgan although the compression dropped to 9.25:1 with a resulting drop in power.
 With the adoption of an improved version of the engine developed for the Rover SD1 in 1977, compression increased to 9.35:1 and power increased slightly.
 After 1981 the engine was fueled by two Stromberg CD175 carburettors, which increased the power as the SUs were not a perfect match for the engine.
 There is a substantial leap in power if the earlier mentioned carbs are swapped out for a Holley 390 or, preferably, a Weber/Edelbrock/Carter 500.

 At the end of 1983, the company offered an EFI version using a Bosch L-Jetronic based system.
-With the added power, up to 204 bhp, and low weight, the Plus 8 was able to best a Porsche up to 90 mi/h according to the magazine road tests of the day.
-However, power kept dropping from then until the end of production in 2004.
-From 1990 a 3.9-litre version (called a "4.0" by Rover) of the engine using the Lucas 14CUX fuel injection system was fitted.
-All Rover/Land Rover-engined Plus 8 versions between 1976 (SD1) and GEMS are very easy to upgrade to much greater power.
-They can draw on the ample British, American and Australian aftermarkets; these are very popular engines with easy parts or upgrades sourcing.
+With the added power, up to 204 bhp, and low weight.
+Contemporary magazine road tests noted its performance relative to Porches up to 90 mph.
+Power output declined in subsequent years until the end of production in 2004.
+From 1990 a 3.9-litre version of the engine (marketed by Rover as a "4.0") fitted with the Lucas 14CUX fuel injection system was produced.
+Rover/Land Rover-engined Plus 8 models between 1976 (SD1) and the GEMS system can be modified to generate greater power, drawing on the British, American and Australian aftermarkets.

 In 1996, the Rover 4.6 L engine became an option, still using the Lucas 14CU fuel injection system.
 From 1998 the overseas model began to use the GEMS fuelling system and by 2000 all Morgan Plus 8s were fuelled by the GEMS system as used on the Range Rover P38A between 1994 and 1999.

 On the 2012 Geneva Motor Show, Morgan introduced a new edition of the Plus 8 roadster, powered by a 4.8-litre BMW V8 engine.
 At the same show, Morgan also introduced an electric version of the Plus 8 roadster – called the Plus E – which is powered by a Zytek 70 kW (94 bhp) 300Nm electric motor.